 - be extra mindful when you have chicken wings or avoid having cooked chicken with bones in the house.

-If a dog eats chicken bones, it is not an ideal situation for concerned pet owners.
-Eating cooked chicken bones has the potential to seriously injure or even kill your dog, but most dogs can chomp up a chicken bone without incident.
+If a dog eats a chicken bone, it is not an ideal situation for concerned pet owners.
+Eating chicken bones (cooked) has the potential to seriously injure or even kill your dog, but most dogs can chomp up a chicken bone without incident.
 As for the controversy about raw bones, raw meat, and the raw food diet, that’s a whole other story.